 Your antique jewelry is only as valuable as you want it to be, meaning your level of care determines its resale value and worth.
 If any of your pieces are sentimental, then they are priceless and irreplaceable, so caring for them is even more crucial.

-To preserve the beauty of antique diamond jewelry, follow the steps below carefully, and never take cleaning matters into your own hands.
+To preserve the beauty of antique diamond jewelry, follow the steps below carefully on how best to clean them.

 - Check the stone’s setting first, disengaging the stone from the setting is bad news.
 Gently touch the stone while holding the base.
 If it’s even remotely loose, take it to a jeweler for repair.